greghorne/CoordinateInfoAPI/README.md

 Scope:

-	-	Create a Rails 5 API
+	-	Rails 5 API
-	-	Given an x, y coordinate, return municipality information that intersects the coordinates.
+	-	Given an x, y coordinate, return country and municipality information that intersects the coordinates.

 Data Source: